quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/widgets.rst

 If you need the ability to make shapes static or the ability to address, modify, or parent shapes, see :ref:`Basic Shapes` instead.

+See the :ref:`widgetTutorial` to get a better understanding of using people in Quanser Interactive Labs.

 .. _widgetDescription: